Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-26-HamOnt-police-town-hall.md

 I'm a luddite with a land-line.

-At 7:30PM today (2021-01-26) I was called to participate in the #HamOnt police town hall.
+At 7:30PM today (2021-01-26) I was called to participate in the Hamilton police town hall.
 I was honestly hoping *not* to get called because I'm prone to being a wishy-washy centrist and I have a lot of online friends that are much further left I respect the hell out of them, and I feel like I need to fight the good